Patient and Family Advisory Council at Suburban Hospital

 -

-Agenda: Meeting agenda will be set by consultation between the Co-Chairs, in consultation with PFAC membership, and will be distributed to the PFAC membership prior to each meeting.
+Agenda: Meeting agenda will be set by the Co-Chairs, in consultation with PFAC membership, and will be distributed to the PFAC membership prior to each meeting.

-Meeting Minutes: The minutes will be disseminated in a timely manner to all PFAC members and will be retained for a minimum of 5 years.
-The archive of the minutes will be available in the Office of Patient and Family Experience.
+Meeting Minutes: Following each meeting, the minutes will be disseminated in a timely manner to all PFAC members.
+In addition, the minutes will be retained in an electronic archive, accessible to the PFAC membership.

-Attendance: All members of the PFAC will make every attempt to attend every meeting during their term and will notify the Co-Chairs if they are not able to attend a scheduled meeting.
+Attendance: All members of the PFAC will make every attempt to attend every meeting either in-person or remotely during their term and will notify the Co-Chairs if they are not able to attend a scheduled meeting

-Quorum: A quorum is at least 50% of the patient and family advisors and 50% of the staff advisors.
+Quorum: A quorum shall be required for votes of the PFAC.
+A quorum is at least 50% of the membership, which includes patient and family advisors and staff advisors.

 Inclement Weather: Meetings will be cancelled due to weather following the Montgomery County public school closing announcements.